kanchenjunga circuit trek

 Not only that, but a guide ensures that you are making the best out of this trek, as you will be provided with a great in-depth history, culture, and traditions knowledge through their lens, covering every highlighted aspect of the eastern Himalayan gem.

 Meanwhile, porters are truly the backbone of any expedition, as they are not only carrying your gear but also bearing a huge responsibility of taking care of you and all the essentials, so you can hike with a free mind.
 1 porter can carry like 22 kgs in total, which can be shared between 2 hikers.
 If you are a duo hiker, then 1 porter will be enough.
-However, our Kanchenjunga Circuit Trek package doesn't include porter costs, but we highly suggest you hire along porter for such a long expedition, paying some additional cost.
+However, our Kanchenjunga Circuit Trek package doesn't include porter costs, but we highly suggest you hire a porter for such a long expedition, paying some additional cost.
 For the details, check out our ADD-ONS section above the site.

 Clothing Items